 This subject goes well with: Physics, Music, Media Studies, Art.

-Introduction to your subject

 The aim of the course is that you:

-- Identify, understand and operate equipment used in modern audio engineering and production. - + Can confidently create, engineer and produce audio, music and multimedia products to a professional standard. - + Develop a broader knowledge of music; it's origins and latest trends.
-Critical thinking will also enable you to direct the future of music and its associated industries. - + Be actively involved in supporting live performances. - Progress and gain access to Higher Education courses and Degrees or seek employment in associated media industries.
-The success of your course will be a healthy combination of discovery and hard work.
-Rest assured that if you ever need any help or guidance then your teacher will be more than willing to help you achieve your short-term goals and future ambitions.
-Course content Recording and production techniques for both corrective and creative purposes The focus of this Area of Study will be on the use of recording and mixing techniques to capture, edit and produce a recording.
-In component 2, the focus will be on the use of sound creation and manipulation techniques to create, edit and structure a technologybased composition.
+- + Identify, understand and operate equipment used in modern audio engineering and production. - + Can confidently create, engineer and produce audio, music and multimedia products to a professional standard. - Develop a broader knowledge of music; it's origins and latest trends.
+Critical thinking will also enable you to direct the future of music and its associated industries. - Be actively involved in supporting live performances. - Progress and gain access to Higher Education courses and Degrees or seek employment in associated media industries.

+Recording and production techniques for both corrective and creative purposes

+The focus of this area of study will be on the use of recording and mixing techniques to capture, edit and produce a recording.
+In component 2, the focus will be on the use of sound creation and manipulation techniques to create, edit and structure a technology-based composition.
 In component 3, the focus will be on the capture, arrangement of sounds and mixing and mastering techniques that have been used on a series of unfamiliar commercially available recordings and in component 4, the focus will be on use of sound creation and processing techniques to correct and mix a recording.

-Principles of sound and audio technology In component 3, the focus of this Area of Study will be the knowledge and understanding of the principles of sound and of audio technology in relation to unfamiliar commercially available recordings provided by Pearson in the exam.
+Principles of sound and audio technology

+In component 3, the focus of this area of study will be the knowledge and understanding of the principles of sound and of audio technology in relation to unfamiliar commercially available recordings provided by Pearson in the exam.
 In component 4, the focus will be the knowledge and understanding of the principles of sound and of audio technology in relation to theoretical and practical contexts provided by Pearson in the exam.

-The development of recording and production technology In component 3, the focus of this Area of Study will be the knowledge and understanding of the history and development of recording and production technology from current digital technologies back to the mono, analogue recording technologies in the 1930s.
-Examinations Component 1 Recording - Internal recording project based around a cover track supplied by the exam board.
-Component 2 Tech Based Composition - Internal original composition based on a theme supplied by the exam board.
-Component 3 Listening & Analysing - Externally assessed exam consisting of both theory and practical elements Component 4 Production - Externally assessed exam consisting of both theory and practical elements
+The development of recording and production technology

+In component 3, the focus of this area of study will be the knowledge and understanding of the history and development of recording and production technology from current digital technologies back to the mono, analogue recording technologies in the 1930s.

+Component 1: Non-examined assessment (NEA) -Internal recording project based around a cover track supplied by the exam board - 20% of the qualification (60 marks).

+Component 2: Non-examined assessment (NEA) -Technology-based composition - Internal original composition based on a theme supplied by the exam board - 20% of the qualification (60 marks).

+Component 3: Listening and analysing - written exam - 1 hour 30 minutes - 25% of the qualification (75 marks).

+Component 4: Production - Externally assessed exam consisting of both theory and practical elements.

 'I really enjoy this course and the level of support is incredible.
 Not a day goes by when I don't learn something new that inspires me to work harder.'

 Philosophy

 Are you interested in: Big questions, thinking more deeply, looking beyond appearances... a subject that gives you the ultimate skill set for life-long learning?

 Head of subject: Mr Fallon

-Exam board: AQA

-Exam code/s: 7172

-Entry requirements for A Level: Standard Hautlieu entry requirements.